danielvartan/logolink/README.md

 ## Acknowledgments

-`logolink` brand identity is based on [NetLogo](https://www.netlogo.org/) brand identity.
+`logolink` brand identity is based on the [NetLogo](https://www.netlogo.org/) brand identity.